 Created By: ODHS

-The original work for this trail was compiled by Elizabeth Knight and developed and edited for digital media by Mike Neale.
+The author of the original work for this trail was local historian Elizabeth Knight.
+It has been developed and edited for digital media by Mike Neale.

-Completion of the full trail takes around 30minutes.
+Completion of the trail takes around 30 minutes.